🦘 Australia

 ✓ MARA · Updated March 2026 · 10+ occupations

-The Australian Nursing and Midwifery Accreditation Council (ANMAC) is the statutory body that assesses the qualifications and professional standards of internationally trained nurses and midwives seeking to work in Australia.
-It validates nursing and midwifery credentials for skilled migration purposes alongside AHPRA professional registration requirements.
+ANMAC (Australian Nursing and Midwifery Accreditation Council) is the national statutory authority that assesses the qualifications and clinical competence of internationally trained nurses and midwives seeking to register and work in Australia.
+It evaluates whether overseas education meets Australian nursing standards.

 Key Facts